matthewmacon90/blizzard-gamer-app-public/README.md

 Before you begin, make sure you have the following installed:

 ### Node.js

-Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-It's used for developing server-side and networking applications.

 **Download and Install:**
 - Node.js LTS Version: Recommended for most users.
 Includes npm, the package manager for JavaScript.

 ### PostgreSQL

-PostgreSQL is a powerful, open-source object-relational database system with over 30 years of active development.

 **Download and Install:**
 - PostgreSQL: Choose the version that's right for your operating system.